5 Stocks That Wall Street Loves This Week

 Here are five stocks that Wall Street loves this week.

-Autodesk Inc. (NASDAQ: ADSK): Stifel reiterated a Buy rating while lowering its price target to $285 from $310.
-Citigroup stayed with a Buy rating and dropped the $305 price target to $286, while Truist Securities maintained a Buy rating and trimmed its target price to $200 from $210.
-The consensus target price is $290.24.
-The shares traded on Friday near $210 apiece.
+Broadcom Inc. (NASDAQ: AVGO): Truist Securities reiterated a Buy rating on the sizzling chip stock and lifted the target price to $686 from $659.
+UBS maintained a Buy rating and moved its $665 price objective to $690.
+J.P.
+Morgan kept an Overweight rating, and its target price rose to $715 from $700.
+The consensus target is $677.67.
+The shares were trading near $592 on Friday.

-Block Inc. (NYSE: SQ): Needham reiterated a Buy rating but slashed the $315 price target to $175.
-Truist Securities also reiterated a Buy rating, and it trimmed its $250 target to $220, and Jefferies maintained a Buy rating but lowered the price target to $155 from $200.
-The consensus target is $189.83.
-The stock was changing hands on Friday at around $112, so there is huge upside potential even to the lower price targets.

-Salesforce.com Inc. (NYSE: CRM): Stifel reiterated a Buy rating but cut the target price to $300 from $350.
-Wedbush kept an Outperform rating and lowered its $315 target to $275.
-Raymond James maintained a Strong Buy rating, but its price target dropped to $300 from $340.
-The consensus target is $295.93.
-Trading at around $203 on Friday, shares of this top company can deliver some big upside going forward.
+Costco Wholesale Corp.
+(NASDAQ: COST): Truist Securities reiterated a Buy rating on the popular retailer, and oddly the target price slipped to $603 from $606.
+BMO Capital Markets maintained an Outperform rating and lifted the $560 target price to $580.
+Evercore ISI also kept an Outperform rating, and its target price rose to $565 from $560.
+The consensus target is $557.12, and shares of the retail colossus were trading on Friday near $541.

+CrowdStrike Holdings Inc. (NASDAQ: CRWD): BTIG Research upgraded the cybersecurity giant to Buy from Neutral and has a $257 target price.
+The consensus target is $266.10.
+The stock was seen on Friday near $194, after the company posted outstanding results that beat expectations earlier in the week and prompted the shares to shoot 20% higher.

-Target Corp.
-(NYSE: TGT): UBS reiterated a Buy rating on the popular big-box retailer, and it nudged up the target to $295 from $290.
-Truist Securities reiterated a Buy rating but lowered its target to $261 from $270.
-RBC Capital Markets kept an Outperform rating and lifted the $278 target price to $294.
-The consensus target is $278.74.
-The shares were trading near $224 on Friday.
+Dollar Tree Inc. (NASDAQ: DLTR): Piper Sandler raised its Neutral rating on the popular discount retailer to Overweight and hiked the price objective to $181 from $157.
+Loop Capital upgraded the shares to Buy for Hold and lifted the $140 target price to $200.
+The consensus target is $158.17.
+The shares were trading Friday near $149.
+Some very positive changes in the board of directors had investors buying the shares this week, according to published reports.

-Zscaler Inc. (NASDAQ: ZS): Wedbush maintained an Outperform rating but cut the target price to $330 from $400.
-UBS kept a Buy rating, but its $350 target price dropped to $325.
-Stifel reiterated a Buy rating and sliced the price target to $310 from $335.
-The consensus target is $330.15.
-Trading near $230 on Friday means there is plenty of upside to the lowered price objectives.